soeirosantos/spring-boot-gke-cloud-native-lb/README.md

 (we are setting a couple of things with the default values but that's intentional to make the available config explicit)

 Also, observe the `Service` and `Ingress` config in the `.kube.yaml` file.
-It will create the [Network Endpoint Groups](https://cloud.google.com/load-balancing/docs/negs) responsible by the *magic* behind the Cloud-native load balancing mechanism.
+It will create the [Network Endpoint Groups](https://cloud.google.com/load-balancing/docs/negs) responsible by the *magic* behind the Container-native load balancing mechanism.

 Let's run it and check a few things.